Temporarily Minimize the Appearance of Dynamic Wrinkles and More With Expert BOTOX® Injectors in Denver

 The most common cosmetic dermatology treatment sought by both women and men throughout the United States is BOTOX®.
 Denver’s AboutSkin Dermatology team is surely the most experienced office in the Rocky Mountains region and one of the top in the country.
 In fact, only a handful of people in the world are as internationally well known for BOTOX® (and injectables, as well as lasers), with Dr. Joel Cohen having authored three textbooks and more than 262 articles, in addition to lecturing all over the world many times a year (prior to COVID).
 Not only did Dr. Cohen write a 400-page textbook (the largest to date on this topic) on BOTOX® and related treatments (known as neuromodulators), but he is internationally known and respected for his publications, and he teaches and lectures throughout the world on this subject.
+Dr. Cohen actually studied and participated in clinical trials during his one-year fellowship with the husband and wife credited with discovering the cosmetic use of BOTOX®, dermatologist Alastair Carruthers and ophthalmologist Jean Carruthers.

 Book Your Consultation

 BOTOX® may be a household name, and surely commoditized in hair salons and spas, but it is still important to choose the right person to inject it.
-Choosing an experienced, Board-Certified Dermatologists is paramount for anyone who wants to get skin-smoothing results while maximizing safety.
+Choosing a highly experienced, Board-Certified Dermatologists is paramount for anyone who wants to get skin-smoothing results while maximizing safety.
 The physicians at AboutSkin are ALL Board-Certified Dermatologists and have experience, training, and knowhow.
 Aesthetics are not a part time “side-gig” for us—we are well-trained on these procedures, are tested on their nuances in residency and as part of our rigorous board certification, and we actually perform these treatments every day in our offices.
 We store these products properly, and according to the guidelines.

 Book Your Consultation